ton-blockchain/wallets-list/README.md

 #### Description
 - `name`: name of your wallet.
 Will be displayed in the dapp.
+- `app_name`: id of your wallet.
+Must be unique.
+Must be equal to `ConnectEventSuccess.device.appName`
 - `image`: url to the icon of your wallet.
 Will be displayed in the dapp.
 Resolution 288×288px.
 On non-transparent background, without rounded corners.
 PNG format.
 - `tondns`: (optional) will be used in the protocol later.
 - `about_url`: info or landing page of your wallet.
 May be useful for TON newcomers.